Most personal finance advice focuses on spending less, but finding ways to earn more money can help you reach your financial goals faster. Here’s why.

 Eventually, you’ll reach your limit

-It’s possible to eliminate unnecessary expenses and save money by comparison shopping, using coupon and discount promo tools, negotiating, or buying used – but you can only trim so much fat before you start cutting away the meat.
+It’s possible to eliminate unnecessary expenses and save money by comparison shopping, using discount promo tools, negotiating, or buying used – but you can only trim so much fat before you start cutting away the meat.

 Sooner or later you’re going to hit what I call your expense floor.
 It’s the amount of money you need to live at your minimum comfortable level.
 Once you hit your expense floor, you can’t practically cut your expenses any further.